Consequences of a Hit and Run Accident in Florida (2025) – New Fleeing/Eluding Penalties Explained

 A hit-and-run, also referred to as leaving the scene of an accident, is a serious offense in the State of Florida.
-A hit and run accident is known as the failure of the driver to fulfill their statutory duties, and they will face the consequences of their actions under Florida Statute 316.061.
+Under Florida law, the legal definition of a hit and run accident involves a driver failing to stop and provide information or render aid after being involved in a crash.
+A Florida hit and run accident is known as the failure of the driver to fulfill their statutory duties, and they will face the consequences of their actions under Florida Statute 316.061.
+The laws and penalties for a Florida hit are specific and can be particularly harsh compared to other states.

 If you or someone you know was caught in a hit-and-run accident that resulted in property damage, bodily injury, or even death, then you will face severe consequences.
+In Florida, hit and run charges are taken very seriously, and a conviction can have life-altering effects.
 Every driver is required to operate their motor vehicle by following the duty of care.
 The law demands that all drivers travel mindfully and in accordance with the law to keep themselves and other road users safe in the State of Florida.
 If a driver breaches their duty of care by traveling recklessly or causing a hit and run accident, then they will face a number of consequences which we will discuss further in this article.

 It is essential that you get in contact with a hit-and-run accident lawyer after you have been charged with leaving the scene of an accident involving property damage, bodily injury, or death.
 Our team of hit-and-run accident lawyers has the necessary skills and resources to take on the case and ensure that you have not been wrongfully charged for a crime.